merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 Oh, that was the trickiest one!
 I don't know why building via `bmake` was failing, because if I used `gmake` in the source directory, it worked.
 I had to build it like this, but then use `readelf` and `elfedit` to fix binaries because there were relative paths.
 I think to try again and figure out what was happening there to make it buildable via `bmake` properly.

+### graphics/MesaLib

+It uses `static_assert` which is not available in Solaris, I patched the code and could build it.

+Who else helped me?
+ChatGPT. sometimes it provides too much information, but usually I brought my errors to it and it could help where to look/patch/fix/etc.

 ## Getting new certificates